 First and foremost, we are following the guidelines of the Centers for Disease Control (CDC), the American Academy of Pediatrics (AAP), guidance from our medical advisor, Bishara J. Freij, M.D. and local state childcare licensing authorities.
 Our company policies, described below, are derived from best practices and expert guidance.

-“Curbside” Drop-off and Pick-up
+Drop-off and Pick-up

-Currently, we are requesting that parents do not go beyond the lobby or main entrance and always wear a face covering when approaching the building to minimize the spread of germs.
-We have found that this practice will further protect the health and safety of all our children, teachers, and families by limiting the number of people to which your child is exposed.
+Currently, we are requesting that parents do not enter classrooms.
+Teachers will greet their students at the entrance to the classroom for drop off and pick up.
 If possible, to further limit exposure, we ask that you identify one parent, guardian or other individual to be the authorized person to always drop-off and pick-up your child.
-Finally, we recommend that you refrain from having any individual who is at high risk for COVID-19 participate in pick-up or drop-off.
+Finally, we recommend that you refrain from having any unvaccinated individual who may have been exposed to COVID-19, or is at high risk for severe COVID-19 disease, participate in pick-up or drop-off.

-Limited Visitors to the School
+Visitors to the School